ryandavidmercado/emu-hub/README.md

         * Try creating a new collection!
 Collections will display individual scrollers in the Home page
         * Hit Down in the Game View to access game information and dynamic recommendations (by genre, developer, and publisher)
     * Hit Play on the Game View to launch

+## Troubleshooting
+> My games are failing to launch!
+If you've already followed step 1 and verified that you've installed the necessary RetroArch cores and standalone emulators, you might need to edit the config paths.
+* Non-RetroArch systems (PS2, etc)
+    * Edit Documents/EmuHub/config/emulators.yml
+* RetroArch systems
+    * Find the path to
+        1. Your RetroArch executable
+        2. Your RetroArch cores
+    * Edit the RetroArch -> bin and RetroArch -> cores properties of Documents/EmuHub/config/paths.yml

 ## Supported Systems
 * Nintendo Entertainment System (RetroArch - Mesen)